nestorSag/mlops-lite/README.md

 ### Permissions for training containers

-You can specify custom IAM policies for your trining containers in `policies/training-jobs-policy.json`.
+You can specify custom IAM policies for your training containers in `policies/training-jobs-policy.json`.
 If the file is not found, a default policy is used, which allows containers to

 * Read and write to any S3 bucket

 * Read Parameter Store values with preffix `${var.project}/${var.region}/${var.env_name}`.

 * Read Secrets Store values with preffix `${var.project}/${var.region}/${var.env_name}`.

+Note the same IAM policies are used for all ML projects.

 ### Passing environment variables to training containers